humaton/docker/docs/sources/reference/commandline/cli.md

 .tar.gz, .tgz, .bzip, .tar.xz, or .txz) containing a root filesystem.
 If you would like to import from a local directory or archive, you can use the `-` parameter to take the data from `STDIN`.

+    -c, --change=[]
+    Allows specifying standard changes to be applied to the new image.
+Changes are expressed in the Dockerfile syntax, and can be used to modify the image metadata.

 ### Examples